Hypothesis Testing

 The second step of the test statistic approach is to determine the test size and to obtain the critical value.
 The third step is to compute the test statistic.
 The fourth step is to reject or accept the null hypothesis depending upon the comparison between the tabulated value and the calculated value.
 If the tabulated value in hypothesis testing is more than the calculated value, than the null hypothesis is accepted.
 Otherwise it is rejected.
 The last step of this approach of hypothesis testing is to make a substantive interpretation.

-The second approach of hypothesis testing is the probability value approach.
-The second step of this approach is to determine the test size.
-The third step is to compute the test statistic and the probability value.
-The fourth step of this approach is to reject the null hypothesis if the probability value is less than the tabulated value.
-The last step of this approach of hypothesis testing is to make a substantive interpretation.
+The second approach to hypothesis testing is the probability value approach.
+First, determine the test size.
+Then, compute the test statistic and probability value.
+Reject the null hypothesis if the probability value is less than the tabulated value.
+Finally, make a substantive interpretation.

 The third approach is the confidence interval approach.
-The second step is to determine the test size or the (1-test size) and the hypothesized value.
-The third step is to construct the confidence interval.
-The fourth step is to reject the null hypothesis if the hypothesized value does not exist in the range of the confidence interval.
-The last step of this approach of hypothesis testing is to make the substantive interpretation.
+First, determine the test size or (1 – test size) and the hypothesized value.
+Then, construct the confidence interval.
+Reject the null hypothesis if the hypothesized value falls outside the interval.
+Finally, make a substantive interpretation.

-The first approach of hypothesis testing is a classical test statistic approach, which computes a test statistic from the empirical data and then makes a comparison with the critical value.
-If the test statistic in this classical approach is larger than the critical value, then the null hypothesis is rejected.
-Otherwise, it is accepted.
+The first approach to hypothesis testing is the classical test statistic approach.
+It computes a test statistic from the data and compares it to the critical value.
+If the test statistic exceeds the critical value, the researcher rejects the null hypothesis.
+Otherwise, the researcher accepts the null hypothesis.